 The ILA is pleased to partner with the Jepson School of Leadership Studies at the University of Richmond on the Fredric M. Jablin Doctoral Dissertation Award.
 This award is given annually to a scholar whose doctoral dissertation research, while on any topic and from any discipline, demonstrates substantial insights and implications for the study of leadership.
 The award was established to honor and celebrate the life of Dr. Fredric M. Jablin (1952-2004).

 The Jepson School of Leadership Studies at the University of Richmond endeavors to further scholarship and educate students and others for and about leadership through curricula, events and programs.
 The International Leadership Association is the global network for all those who practice, study, and teach leadership.
 The ILA promotes a deeper understanding of leadership knowledge and practices for the greater good of individuals and communities worldwide.

-Congratulations to Ethan Bernstein, winner of the 2013 Doctoral Dissertation Award for his dissertation:
+Congratulations to Suze Wilson, winner of the 2014 Doctoral Dissertation Award for her dissertation:

-Click to learn more about Ethan Bernstein and read the Complete Abstract.
+Click to learn more about Suze Wilson and read the Complete Abstract.